Continue to site >

 Interchange Standards The tools, protocols, formats, services, and engines which serve as actual or de facto standards for interoperability, and enable the creation, operation and ongoing improvements to the Metaverse.
 These standards support activities such as rendering, physics and artificial intelligence, as well as asset formats and their import/export from experience to experience, forward compatibility management and updating, tooling and authoring activities, and information management.

-Category companies are weighted on a tiered basis whereby “pure-play” companies receive two and a half times the initial weighting of “core” companies or five times the initial weighting of “non-core” companies, while “core” companies” receive two times the initial
+Metaverse Companies are weighted on a tiered basis whereby “pure-play” companies receive two and a half times the initial weighting of “core” companies and five times the initial weighting of “non-core” companies, while “core” companies” receive two times the initial weighting of “non-core” companies.
+These initial weights are calculated based on the number of issuers in each category in the Index upon rebalancing to ensure the aggregate combined weight of each category equals 100%.

 The Fund’s Investment Strategy